 Sarlat is a town not to be missed during a visit to the Dordogne whether it's for a gentle meander or a shopping spree.
 Renowned for its restaurants, local delicacies and fine wines, it is one of the prettiest and most historic medieval market towns in France.
 The town, with a truly relaxed and laid back atmosphere, is the jewel of Perigord Noir and is arguably the gastronomic capital of the Dordogne.
 The medieval buildings that fill the town are the perfect backdrop for the large, colourful, twice weekly market, full of local fruit and vegetables and all the tastiest delights of the area, not to mention all the clothing, jewellery, gifts and trinkets you would expect to find at a market of this magnitude.
 The restaurants, cafes and bars offer a superb choice to suit all your needs.
 There is a regular array of subtle street entertainment both during the day and evening, adding to the ambience and atmosphere of the town.
 Sarlat is the perfect place to wine and dine, or just relax and enjoy a coffee, watching the world go by.

 Walking in Dordogne is a great way to take in the views and the Dordogne is a walkers paradise.
+Mile upon mile of listed footpaths surround the area with walks winding through woods, along streams and taking in some magnificent views.
+Detailed maps of the 20 most spectacular walks in the Dordogne are available, one of which runs along the boundary of the grounds.
+Walkers are totally spoilt for choice with outstanding countryside in all directions.
 We are keen to promote walking from our gites and are currently building a specialised page aimed at walkers which will soon be added to our site.
 The area is inundated with countless walks through some of the best countryside France has to offer.
 We have local detailed maps available and a selection of the 20 prettiest walks in the area, one of which starts outside our back door.
 The Dordogne is a stunningly beautiful part of France and its woods and valleys are criss-crossed with hundreds of walks.
 The whole Dordogne region is suitable for walking - away from the main routes even the roads are quiet enough to walk all year around.
 A good book of walks for the Dordogne area is 'Walking in the Dordogne by Cicerone'.

 Pretty Market Towns and Villages pepper the countryside, there are too many to mention individually and should you decide to stay for a month you will still go home without seeing them all.
 Click on the link on our links page for full detail of all the villages in the surrounding area.